-- 1. coordinate the union's activities and events program; - 2. evaluate the union activities and events program, and recommend changes to its components; and - 3. recommend to the board actions, policies, and procedures affecting the union activities and events program.
+- a. coordinate the union's activities and events program; - b. evaluate the union activities and events program, and recommend changes to its components; and, - c. recommend to the board actions, policies, and procedures affecting the union activities and events program.